ggoforth/cart-mean-stack/03/01-objects.md

 change it.
 We would have to update all of the places where we are referencing that name.

 The `this` keyword solves this issue.
-Just like the special `arguments` variable we talked about with functions, functions also have a special variable called `this`.
 So what is `this`? `this` is a special keyword that refers to the functions `context`.
 What is a `context` you might ask?
 The functions `context` is essentially just a reference to the object that owns that function.
 In this case, our `greg` object.
 Lets add a new function called "context" so we can investigate this a bit.

 ```javascript
 var greg = {